equinor/mad/packages/core/README.md

     for you.
 If the app version is greater than the last time the user used it, a "What's New"-screen will be displayed automatically.
 -   Language support.
 If you set your app to support multiple languages, the app will prompt the user to select language.
-Language will also be provided as a setting in the Settings page if multiple languages are supported.
+Language will also be provided as a setting in the Settings screen if multiple languages are supported.
 -   Settings Screen.
 The Settings Screen will provide a lot of your common needs, depending on your config.
 Your app-specific needs should also be easy to add.